 Thanks to the efforts of Father Michael J. McGivney, who founded it on the principles of charity, unity and fraternity.
 The Knights of Columbus was formed to render financial aid to members and their families.
 Mutual aid and assistance are offered to sick, disabled and needy members and their families.
 Social and intellectual fellowship is promoted among members and their families through educational, charitable, religious, social welfare, war relief and public relief works.

 For their support for the Church and local communities, as well as for their philanthropic efforts, the Order often refers to itself as the “strong right arm of the Church.”
 All Catholic men are encouraged to be part of this amazing organization.
 Please consider prayerfully to be part of this ministry.
-Please contact the Grande Knight, Patrick Smith, at 601-831-3888 for more information.
+Please contact Tony Faro, Grand Knight, at 541-910-6013 for more information.

 Hispanic Ministry is an opportunity for faith formation and fellowship in Spanish.
 There are monthly meetings centered on prayer, learning more about the faith, and opportunities to grow as a community.
 Hispanic Ministry also facilitates the annual Feast of Our Lady of Guadalupe with a novena, mañanitas, Mass and a dinner in December.

 The prayer line ministry is dedicated to praying for the requests of our parishioners without having to come together in a group.
-Those in this ministry receive prayer requests via phone calls.
-If you like to pray for others this is the ministry for you.
-The coordinator of this ministry is Mary Gover.
-If you like to be a prayer warrior call Mary at 541-963-3042 or Theresa Beery at 541-963-2372 to include your name in the prayer list.
-You will be called when there is a prayer request.
-If you or anyone you know need prayers please call the same numbers for prayer requests.
+Those in this ministry receive prayer requests via text messages.
+If you like to pray for others, this is the ministry for you.
+The coordinator of this ministry is Kathy McGee.
+If you like to be a prayer warrior, call Kathy at 541-910-0434 to be added to the prayer line list.
+If you have a prayer intention that you would like to be shared with those on the list, please notify Kathy or Theresa Beery at 541-963-2372.

 This ministry is about the general upkeep of the properties of the Church.
 As called to be part of the Church, we all have a responsibility to take care of the Church.
 We would really like to have a team who would take care of general maintenance.
 If you are an electrician, plumber, carpenter, painter, a handy man, or someone of good will who wants to help, please consider being part of this ministry.